 Are You Willing to Work, to Work Abroad?

-You might not like this next point but no matter what, you’ll need to gain the experience to actually have paid work abroad without experience.
+You might not like this next point but no matter what, you’ll need to gain the experience to actually have work abroad without experience.

 You have to WORK to WORK.